lowRISC/ibex/doc/cs_registers.rst

 CSR Address: ``0x301``

 ``misa`` is a WARL register which describes the ISA supported by the hart.
-One Ibex, ``misa`` is hard-wired, i.e. it will remain unchanged after any write.
+On Ibex, ``misa`` is hard-wired, i.e. it will remain unchanged after any write.

 Machine Trap-Vector Base Address (mtvec)